marcoemrich/schools_of_tdd_dojo/slides/2023-03-codingdojo-javaland.md

 Note:
 1. Branch: st_pauli_start (have a simple green AcceptanceTest, gree)
+2. Branch: st_pauli_iter_I (nothing changed)
-   1. Next: Add another test
+   1. Next: Add another Test and force getHeading to change
+   2. Next: Make getHeading somehow work
+   3. Next: Add another Test and force getHeading to change
+   4. Next: Make getHeading somehow work
-2. Branch: st_pauli_iter_I (have two acceptance tests)
+2. Branch: st_pauli_iter_II (have two acceptance tests, getHeading faked)
-   1. Next:
-- Vereinfachter Acceptance Test
-- Single command L
-- Simple return
-- Single command L different heading
-- More complex return
-- More Heading variants
-- Turn left
-- Turn right
-- ...
+   1. Next: introduce logic with maps and command check (if for L and R)
+3. Branch: st_pauli_iter_III (have real turn left and command check)
+   1. Next: Refactor: Could improve Heading and excerpt logic there with Covering Test for heading?
+NO
-- Refactor: Map of function for commandString Entry
+   2. Next: Refactor: Map of function for commandString Entry?
+NO
+   2. Next: Introduce F and move forward with map and ...
+   3. Next: Change starting point and add if(coordinate 0,0)
+   3. Next: Introduce Coordinate with Coordinate.add and Validation test for Coordinate
+4. Branch: st_pauli_iter_IV (Coordinate, refactored single methods in rover, move foward, but single command
+   1. Refactor rover test with arguments stream
-- Add test for LL --> "stupid" start with if condition, run method twice, ...
+   2. Next: Add test for LL --> "stupid" start with if condition, run method twice, ...
-- Add test for LLL ---> "stupid?" --> Refactoring
+   3. Next: Add test for LLL ---> "stupid?" --> Refactoring
-- Refactor: run command through splitter (e.g. recursive)
-- Refactor: Split-logic in another class?
-- Validation Test for e.g. RR for Split-logic-class
-- Validation Test for e.g. LRF as acceptance test
+   4. ...

 ----